 Urdwa Dhanurasana – Upward Bow Pose

 The Upward Dhanurasana has multiple benefits on the human body.
 Upward Bow Pose has the power to strengthen your abdomen, arms, legs and also the spine.
 It is an intense back-bending asana, which only intermediates and advanced practitioners can do.
 This is a wholesome energy-boosting pose as well, which is known to open the chest and lung cavity, as well.
 Many yogis also call it the Chakra pose.
+You can call it a gentle inversion, that stretches the body softly.
+The spine and abdomen areas are affected.
+The overall flexibility and strength of the body improves, if you practice the asana regularly.
+It is the part of the finishing asanas of the Ashtanga Primary series.
+Like all other asanas, there is a reason behind the name.

 - Urdwa means ‘upward’